Sneakyhydra/SneakDex/services/parser/README.md

 ## 🔍 Overview

-The Sneakdex HTML Parser processes raw HTML documents from Kafka and produces clean, structured data suitable for indexing or downstream analysis.
+The SneakDex HTML Parser processes raw HTML documents from Kafka and produces clean, structured data suitable for indexing or downstream analysis.
 It enforces strict size/content validation, extracts readable text and metadata, and detects document language.

 ### Key Capabilities